GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As long as there were no machines, programming was no problem at all; when we had a few weak computers, programming became a mild problem, and now we have gigantic computers, programming has become an equally gigantic problem.
+> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *René Descartes*

 ---
 ## 🏎 Quick Facts